advac/wp-mobile-detector/readme.txt

 == Changelog ==

+= 3.1 =

++ Changed GET to POST
++ Added debugging information on upgrade

 = 3.0 (May the fourth be with you, 2015) =

-Major update.
++ Major update.
 Rewritten from the ground up.
 New Amanda Mobile theme utilizing the jMobile library.

 = 2.2 =